spryker/spryker-docs/docs/scos/dev/technology-partner-guides/202009.0/payment-partners/amazon-pay/legacy-demoshop-integration/amazon-pay-order-reference-and-information-about-shipping-addresses.md

 The first of them to use is `onOrderReferenceCreate`, which provides an Amazon order reference ID.

-This ID is a unique identifier of an order, created on Amazon's side and is required for Amazon Pay API calls.
+This ID is a unique identifier of an order, created on Amazon's side and is required for Handling orders with Amazon Pay API calls.

 Other important callbacks are `onAddressSelect` and `onPaymentSelect`.
 These callbacks are triggered after selecting shipment address information and payment method respectively.
 Callbacks are client side notifications informing that an event has happened.

-Use the Amazon Pay API to retrieve data and run order operations.
+Use the Handling orders with Amazon Pay API to retrieve data and run order operations.

 ### Checkout Step Rendering